How to use the calibration workspace tabs

 Start with:

-• you intend to save that change into a profile deliberately
+- you plan to save or update a profile deliberately

-If you are only exploring, review the tables and leave manual override off.
+If you are only reviewing, leave Manual override off.

 If you want the detailed walkthrough for this tab specifically, read How to use the Effort Intent tab and controls.